 Counter-intuitively, to let our small self die is not an active endeavor.
-You can not smash, eliminate, or kill your small, ego-bound self.
+You cannot smash, eliminate, or kill your small, ego-bound self.
 Trying to do so will only make it worse.
-The only way through the small self (and the only way to realize your big self), is to sit in still silence, being present to your small, ego-bound self.
+The only way to see through the small self (and the only way to realize your big self) is to sit in still silence, being present to your small, ego-bound self.

 And again, this work is continual work.
-It's a constant dying, again and again.
+It’s a constant dying, again and again.
 As each new idea of an achievement, of a failure, a goodness, or a badness arises, you sit with it.
 You allow it.
 You watch it with a sense of detachment, curiosity, and non-knowing.
-The historical Buddha, Siddhartha Gautama, is a great inspiration here: even he had to practice till the day he died.
+The historical Buddha, Siddhartha Gautama, is a great inspiration here: even he had to practice this until the day he died.

-When you spend time in still silence paying acute attention to that small self (anchored, of course, to your breath), you become progressively more intimate with that small, ego-bound, self.
-You get to know that small, ego-bound self really well.
+When you spend time in still silence paying acute attention to your self (anchored, of course, to your breath), you naturally become progressively more intimate with that small, ego-bound, self.
+As you do, you get to know that small, ego-bound self really well.
 And, as you get to know it better, you can’t help but get distance from it.
-As you become more intimate with your small self, you realize – more and more – that it’s not permanent.
-You see that it’s constantly changing, never solid, never steady.
-As you realize this impermanence of your small self, you realize there is no fixed, permanent self.
-You realize that the you–the small you who you think you are–doesn’t actually exist.
-And this is life changing.†
+Because, as you become more intimate with your small self, you realize — more and more — that the small, ego-driven you is not permanent.

 When you realize that your idea of yourself is just that, an idea, you can’t help but also realize that you are also the whole thing.
 As the small, disconnected self drops off, the connection to the bigger self becomes more and more apparent.
 You realize that, just like a wave on the ocean comes from the ocean, returns to the ocean, and can never separate from the ocean, you too are from, and returning, and never separate from the whole of everything.

-This is how you get everything when you give everything up.
-It's not self-sacrifice, it's self-intimacy.
-With practice and determination you get – in your bones – that you are not separate, and therefore you get that you actually are everything.
-You become intimate with yourself, and when you can feel that you are the whole thing that Carl Sagan and Neil DeGrasse Tyson speak of, you can't help but know that you don’t lack anything, and never have, and never will.
+This is how you “get everything” when you give everything up.
+It’s not self-sacrifice, it’s self-intimacy.
+With practice and determination you get — in your bones — that you are not separate and, therefore, you get that you actually are everything.
+You become intimate with yourself.
+Once you feel that you are that whole thing that Carl Sagan and Neil DeGrasse Tyson spoke of, you can’t help but know that you don’t lack anything, and never have, and never will.

 I work on it everyday.
 I sit still, even when my mind is racing.
-In times of great stress or upheaval or emotional heavy, I sit with determination.
-And, when a sense of lack or need or want inevitably rears its ugly head and the entrapments of this world seem like some sort of answer or way to higher peace, I look to the wise masters of the past to remind myself why I do this work of letting go of my self, and sit some more.
+In times of great stress or upheaval or emotional heavy, I sit with even more determination.
+And, when a sense of lack or need or want inevitably rears its ugly head, and the entrapments of this world seem like some sort of answer or way to higher peace, I look to the wise masters of the past to remind myself why I do this work of letting go of my self, and then I sit some more.